Squarespace Vs WordPress:

 So, you’re ready to embark on your journey to becoming a top blogger, or have yourself an awesome website huh?

 Before anything else, the very first thing that you should do is set up your very own blog.
-Now, it’s easy to get bogged down with options since there are a gazillion of them on the internet.
-In this article, we’ll tackle two of the most well-known blogging platforms and weigh their pros and cons to come up with the better choice.
+Now, it’s easy to get bogged down with options due to the fact that there are a gazillion of them on the internet.
+In this article, we’ll tackle two of the most well-known blogging platforms and weigh their pros and cons to come up with a better choice.

 Squarespace vs WordPress: which blogging platform is the best?
 Let’s begin.